aimukhin/minfft/README.md

 ![](docs/realdft-in.svg)

-It is better fed with the output of the real DFT routine, especially in multi-dimensional case, since it expects input with some residual redundancies.
+It is better fed with the output of the real DFT routine, especially in the multi-dimensional case, since it expects input with some residual redundancies.

 ```C